-The presented intersection algorithm is an intuitive tool for interactively processing meshed volumetric models, as they are used in many simulation environments.
 With such a tool, a mechanical component can be rapidly prototyped or adjusted.
-Fig. 16 presents the processing of an irregular tet-rahedral model consisting of 3000 tetrahedra.
-In Fig. 16 (a) a first notch is cut-off.
+Fig. 16 presents the processing of an irregular tetrahedral model consisting of 3000 tetrahedra.
+In Fig. 16A, a first notch is cut-off.
 The intersection surface is drawn up to the current position of the cut-tool and the surface of the model is transparent during cutting.
-Fig. 16 (b) depicts the tetrahedral mesh representation after two further intersections.
-It is clearly visible how the node densitiy increases towards the intersections surfaces.
+Fig. 16B depicts the tetrahedral mesh representation after two further intersections.
+It is clearly visible how the node density increases towards the intersection surfaces.
 This provides sufficient degrees of freedom for the accurate modeling of the performed intersections.
-In conclusion, Fig. 16 (c) presents the resulting model.
+In conclusion, Fig. 16C presents the resulting model.

-8. Conclusion and Future Work
+8. Conclusion and ongoing work